Honours in Media and Communications/Honours in Digital Cultures

 Applying for Honours

-Potential Honours students must also have the permission of the Honours Coordinator.
-All students interested in applying for Honours must make an appointment to speak with the Honours Coordinator by the end of October in the year prior to their intended enrolment.
+Potential Honours students must also consult with the Honours Coordinator before making their application through Sydney Student.
+All students interested in applying for Honours must make an appointment to speak with the Honours Coordinator as early as possible and definitely before the end of October in the year prior to their intended enrolment.

 It is in the student's interest to have a reasonably well-developed idea of what his or her area of research will be so that an appropriate Supervisor can be arranged.
-Students may wish to refer to Media & Communications staff to gain an understanding of the research strengths and interests of the department.
+Students may wish to refer to the Departmental Staff Page to gain an understanding of the research strengths and interests of the department.
 Students should not confine their attention to academics who have taught them before, and should not hesitate to seek advice from the Honours Coordinator about possible supervisors.

 All students applying for Honours must submit a research proposal to the Honours Coordinator via email (Word doc. attachment) by the end of November in the year prior to their planned enrolment.
 This will enable the coordinator to determine whether appropriate supervision will be available in the following year.

-The document should outline the intended research project (minimum 1500 words) and include:
+The Honours Proposal should outline the intended research project (minimum 1500 words) and include:

-Further information about Honours in Media and Communications can be found in the Faculty Handbook 2014.
+Further information about Honours in Media and Communications and Honours in Digital Cultures can be found in the Faculty Handbook 2014.

 Part-Time and Mid-Year Enrolments